EtherealEngine/etherealengine-docs/docs/03_manual/04_host/01_installation/00_intro.md

 # Installation

+import CloneInstructions from './_cloneInstructions.md' import AcceptCertificates from './_acceptCertificates.md'

 Getting up and running requires just a few steps, but this can be tricky, depending on your platform and current environment.
 Please follow the directions for your specific environment.